umccr/orcabus/lib/workload/stateless/filemanager/deploy/README.md

 The filemanager expects a dedicated database within the shared database cluster, which it can use to store data.
-Initially, the filemanager-migrate-lambda function is deployed to perform database table migrations using the cdk_resource_invoke.ts construct.
+Initially, the filemanager-migrate-lambda function is deployed to perform database table migrations using the provider_function.ts construct.
 Then, the other Lambda functions are deployed normally within the filemanager construct.

 ### Building